Direct link to check OTET Result 2019

-Bhubaneswar, Nov 21: The OTET Result 2019 will be declared soon.
-The same once released will be available on the official website.
+Bhubaneswar, Nov 23: The OTET Result 2019 has declared.
+The same is available on the official website.

 To qualify, a candidate must secure a minimum of 60 per cent marks.
 The board had conducted two papers.
 The first was for those who want to teach students of Class 1 to 5 while the second was for those who want to teach Class 6 to 8.
-The result once declared will be available on bseodisha.ac.in.
+The result is available on bseodisha.ac.in.

 Direct link to check OTET Result 2019: http://202.191.140.165/otetmay19/reg_start.php?msg=OTET_-2019_RESULT_WILL_BE_PUBLISH_SOON